Learnubq/NexusRepoManager/gradle-upload-demo.md

 - Executed gradle build command in IDE terminal in project working directory - JAR file was created

-##Steps to Upload JAR File to Nexus
+## Steps to Upload JAR File to Nexus:

 1. **Navigate to working project folder on local machine:**